isabella232/docs-13/docs/getting-started/Setting_up_the_project.md

 ### Starting from scratch

 The first step in our journey for an awesome blog model structure is the project creation.
 Navigate to your [project overview](https://app.graphcms.com/overview) and click on `Create Project`.
-Choose a fitting name and description and select your desired region.
+Choose a name and description and select your desired region.
 Hit `Next` and choose `From Scratch`.

 That was easy, wasn't it?
 The actual model creation won't get any more difficult, we promise! 🤓